MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

 ```

 Gets the compliance levels for the metric(s) named 'TestCoverage'.
-In this case, this metric exists in both FunctionHealthRecordMetricsRules and OverallHealthReportMetricsRules, so this will output the compliance level for the TestCoverage metric from both groups.
+In this case, this metric exists in both PerFunctionMetrics and OverallMetrics, so this will output the compliance level for the TestCoverage metric from both groups.

 ## PARAMETERS